Building Java with Mill

 <h1>hello</h1>

 The output of every Mill task is stored in the out/ folder under a name corresponding to the task that created it. e.g. The assembly task puts its metadata output in out/assembly.json, and its output files in out/assembly.dest.
-You can also use show to make Mill print out the metadata output for a particular task.
+You can also use show to print out the metadata output for a particular task, or inspect to print metadata about the task itself (docs, source location, etc.)

 Additional Mill tasks you would likely need include: